mousa-dsc/Usecase-3-Project-2/README.md

 **Yes**, the data answered 4 out of 5 questions.
 Here are the details:

-1. **Q1) Which universities are ranked in the top 10 globally?**
+1. **Which universities are ranked in the top 10 globally?**

    <img src='times-1.png' alt='Top 10 Global Universities' width='360'>

-2. **Q2) Which universities are ranked in the top 10 for employment outcomes**
+2. **Which universities are ranked in the top 10 for employment outcomes**

    <img src='times-2.png' alt='Top 10 Global Universities' width='360'>

-3. **Q3) What positions do universities in Saudi Arabia hold within the global rankings?**
+3. **What positions do universities in Saudi Arabia hold within the global rankings?**

    <img src='times-3.png' alt='Top 10 Global Universities' width='360'>

-6. **Q4) Considering various factors (variables) such as employment rankings, research rankings, and others, which has the most significant impact on a university's overall ranking?**
+4. **Considering various factors (variables) such as employment rankings, research rankings, and others, which has the most significant impact on a university's overall ranking?**

 Accourding to the data source website, they said the follwing: